openSUSE/news-o-o/_posts/2020-06-19-build-tensorflow-with-cuda.md

 ---

 # Build Tensorflow 2.1.1 with CUDA support
 Tensorflow 2.1.1 is available in Tumbleweed and Leap 15.2 but has no CUDA support enabled, due to legal issues with NVIDIA.
-As CUDA support speeds up training and interference of neuronal networks a lot, it is desirable to have it enabled.
+As CUDA support speeds up training and inference of neuronal networks a lot, it is desirable to have it enabled.

 This post explains how to build a tensorflow package with CUDA support.